justindujardin/mathy/website/docs/examples/heuristics.md

 If you've made it this far, congratulations!
 Hopefully you have a basic grasp of how you can work with mathy_core to construct applications that solve specific types of math problems, while demonstrating their work step-by-step in an interpretable way.

 While this example may be brittle, mathy is capable of much more if you combine it a formal environment in which to run simulations like the one we wrote here.
-That's where there library [mathy_envs](https://envs.mathy.ai) come into play, and we enter the exciting world of planning and learning algorithms!
+That's where the library [mathy_envs](https://envs.mathy.ai) come into play, and we enter the exciting world of planning and learning algorithms!

 But we'll talk about that another time.
 Until then, happy hacking friends! 😎